RayTracing/raytracing.github.io/CONTRIBUTING.md

 branch_.
 All ongoing development work (and all of the latest changes) will be in the `dev` branch.
 However, we may want changes in other development branches (for example, in a `dev-patch` branch for a quick patch release).
-The appropriate target branch for any pull requests you want to make will be determined in the associated issue first (all PRs should have an associated issue).
+The appropriate target branch for any pull requests you want to make will be determined in the associated issue first (all pull requests should have an associated issue).

 Issues